Joseph5610/fxradio/README.md

 ### Windows

 Download **fxradio_windows.msi**, run it and proceed with installation.
 In case your antivirus flags the installer or application exe file as malicious, please add it to exceptions.
-App is currently not correctly signed so it might trigger some false positives.
+App is currently not correctly signed, so it might trigger some false positives.

 ### macOS
 Download DMG archive **fxradio_macOS.dmg**.
 After downloading follow those steps: